In this article, you are going to learn many things about surveying tapes and its types in details.

 Measuring Tapes are now available in different lengths and widths.
-But for comparatively short lengths to be measured, a tape 30 m long and 6 mm wide will be probably found as a more convenient size.
+But for comparatively short lengths to be measured, a tape of 30 meter long and 6 mm wide will be probably found as a more convenient size.

 Types of Measuring Tape Used in Survey.